sagifogel/Proptics/docs/src/main/mdoc/indexed-optics/indexed-fold.md

 ```

 Although `IndexedFold_[S, T, A, B]` is read-only, and cannot change its foci, it has a definition of `Polymorphic IndexedFold`, serving as
-base type from which a `Monomorphic IndexedFold` can be obtained.
+a base type from which a `Monomorphic IndexedFold` can be obtained.

 #### Monomorphic IndexedFold